-Send your feedback and comments to bhujangabharat (at the rate) gmail (dot) com
+Send your feedback and comments to bhujangabharat (at the rate) Gmail (dot) com

-On the sidelines of Microfinance India 2010 Summit in New Delhi, Dr.C.Rangarajan, Chairman of The Economic Advisory Council to the Prime Minister said that ‘greater linkage between banks and Self Help Groups (SHGs) and expansion of the Business Correspondent (BC) model were likely to bring a surge in the microfinance sector.’
+On the sidelines of the Microfinance India 2010 Summit in New Delhi, Dr.C.Rangarajan, Chairman of The Economic Advisory Council to the Prime Minister said that ‘greater linkage between banks and Self Help Groups (SHGs) and expansion of the Business Correspondent (BC) model were likely to bring a surge in the microfinance sector.’
 He added, ‘I believe the Bank-SHG linkage programme has an important role to play with the addition of the BC model.’

 What has the above model achieved?
 According to the Status of Micro Finance in India 2009-2010 released recently by National Bank for Agriculture and Rural Development (NABARD) there are 69,53,000 SHGs in the country savings linked with banks and 48,51,000 SHGs having loan outstandings as on 31 March 2010.
 The estimated number of families covered under this model is about 970 lakhs.
 The total savings amount of all the SHGs with banks as on 31 March 2010 amounts to Rs.6198.71 crore and the total amount of loans outstanding against SHGs as on 31 March 2010 is Rs.28038.28 crore.
 The SHG-Bank Linkage Model is the largest financial inclusion programme in the world.
 How did it happen?
 What are the merits in this model?
 Let us ponder.

 Members of SHGs are encouraged to make voluntary savings, regularly.
 Women, whether rich or poor are good savers of money.
-Small savings of rural poor women which were hidden in pots, jars, etc. where brought out in the open through the platform of SHGs and found a way to the bank or utilised for internal lending among the members of the group.
+Small savings of rural poor women which were hidden in pots, jars, etc. where brought out in the open through the platform of SHGs and found a way to the bank or utilized for internal lending among the members of the group.
 Thus, the money lying idle in the household earns interest.

 Money saved by the members are lent internally among the needy members of the group and the interest charged vary between 12-24-36%.
 Some might say the interest rates or high.
 But one has to understand that the interest rates are decided by members and not by any outsider.
 Further, the interest earned on internal loans remain within the group and becomes part of its corpus.
 It is not sucked out.